Updated: March 2023

 That’s a bit of a switch, but it’s not a bad one if you change your hashtag strategy accordingly.
-To give you a head start, we’re going to go through the ABCs of hashtags, answer frequently asked questions, and share tips that can help hashtag newbies, virtuosos, and anyone in between to optimize their 2022 hashtag strategy.
+To give you a head start, we will go through the ABCs of hashtags, answer frequently asked questions, and share tips that can help hashtag newbies, virtuosos, and anyone in between to optimize their 2023 hashtag strategy.

 Let’s start from the beginning.
 What’s a hashtag?

 A hashtag is a word or phrase with no spaces or punctuation that is preceded by a ‘#’ symbol.
 Some examples are:

 …and the list goes on!